Notable AI Models Documentation

 Estimating compute

-Training compute is one of the most important pieces of information in our database, as reflected in its usage across Epoch AI’s research and elsewhere.
+Training compute is one of the most important pieces of information in our dataset, as reflected in its usage across Epoch AI’s research and elsewhere.
 However, estimating compute can be challenging.
-Here we outline how compute estimation is performed in the notable models database.
+Here we outline how compute estimation is performed in the notable models dataset.

 Compute is measured in units of floating point operations (FLOP).
 For older models, sometimes the relevant operations were integer operations - in this case we report these instead.
 We do not apply any multiplier to adjust for operations potentially being more valuable under different tensor formats or precisions, for example FP16 versus FP32 or BF16.
 Some sources report compute in multiplications-and-addition operations, fused multiply-adds (FMAs), or similar.
 We treat one multadd/FMA as being equivalent to two FLOP to match typical reporting of chip performance.